NBKRedSpy/QM_DataExport/README.md

 ![thumbnail icon](media/thumbnail.png)

-Extracts the game's config_* data to the app data folder.
+Extracts the game's config_* data and localization text to the app data folder.

 The data can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_DataExport\Data`. with the extension of .tsv.